On Hopf algebraic structures of quantum toroidal algebras: Introduction

 \section{Introduction}

 The quantum toroidal algebras were first introduced via geometric realization in type A \cite{GKV} and then through the McKay correspondence in the general $ADE$ types \cite{FJW} in terms of Drinfeld generators and relations.
 Their structures have been studied in various works \cite{VV, H1}, and in particular the horizontal and vertical quantum affine subalgebras have played an important role in subsequent investigations.
-The quantum toroidal algebra can also be imbedded into the quantum Kac-Moody algebra \cite{J3}, which has a Hopf algebra structure in terms of Drinfeld-Jimbo generators.
+The quantum toroidal algebra is also closely related to the quantum Kac-Moody algebra \cite{J3}, which has a Hopf algebra structure in terms of Drinfeld-Jimbo generators.
 It is natural to expect that the quantum toroidal algebras are also quantum groups in Drinfeld's sense \cite{D1}, and the quantum group structure should naturally extend to that of quantum affine algebras.

-In \cite{H2, FJM1, FJM2, M1}, tensor products of modules of quantum toroidal algebras are studied in terms of Drinfeld-type (infinite) comultiplication (cf \cite{DI, J2}).
+In \cite{H2, FJM1, FJM2, M1, M3}, tensor products of modules of quantum toroidal algebras are studied in terms of Drinfeld-type (infinite) comultiplication (cf \cite{DI, J2}).
 These works also indicate more tensor products of modules could be constructed if there exists a finite type comultiplication.
 However, it has been a long-standing problem to find such a (finite) Hopf algebra structure for the quantum toroidal algebra.
 The difficulties might be due to the fact that the quantum toroidal algebras have complicated high degree Serre relations (see \cite{M2}).

 Besides the Drinfeld-Jimbo presentation, Beck \cite{B} has given a general formula for the Hopf algebra structure of the quantum affine algebra in terms of the universal R-matrix and the braid group action.
-Through Ding-Frenkel isomorphism \cite{DF} the Hopf algebra structure was also given in terms of the $L^{\pm}(z)$-generators \cite{FR}.
-Recently in a different approach \cite{JZ3}, the authors have computed the Hopf comultiplication of the two-parameter quantum affine algebras explicitly in terms of some simpler Drinfeld generators \cite{D2}.
+Through the Ding-Frenkel isomorphism \cite{DF} the Hopf algebra structure is also given in terms of the $L^{\pm}(z)$-generators \cite{FR}.
+In a different approach \cite{JZ3}, the authors have computed the Hopf comultiplication of the two-parameter quantum affine algebras explicitly in terms of some simpler Drinfeld generators \cite{D2}.
 The special case of the comultiplication formula gives the same (Drinfeld-Jimbo) Hopf algebra structure for the quantum affine algebras.
-The goal of this paper is to generalize this method to introduce a Hopf algebra structure for the quantum toroidal algebras of type A in terms of its Drinfeld generators.
-With this Hopf algebra structure, we show that quantum toroidal algebra is also a double quantum algebra.
+The goal of this paper is to generalize and study the Hopf algebra structure for the quantum toroidal algebras of type A in terms of its Drinfeld generators.